mathieu-benoit/istio-gatekeeper-demos/docs/demos/demo-kubectl-apply.md

 ## Deploy the Ingress Gateway

-Deploy the Istio Ingress Gateway in a dedicated namespace with the `istio-ingress istio-injection=enabled` label:
+Deploy the Ingress Gateway in a dedicated namespace with the `istio-ingress istio-injection=enabled` label:
 ```bash
 kubectl apply \
     -f root-sync/istio-ingress/namespace.yaml